agsb/f2u/docs/Notes.md

 *still lots of english errors, please correct me*

+# 18/07/2022

+- pause on immu (riscv eitc forth code)

+- doing a review for atmega328, still changing/remapping the address of flash and sram

+- doing tests with MiniCore spm.

+- no more reserving any register for extras, using spare registers to hold values to avoid stack push/pop

 # 11/11/2021

 - review of POSTPONE, before many tests and simulations, sure classic behavior is better.
 Droped all changes for STATE stuff with POSTPONE as flag.